 - Sales closed

 - Tech support

 You can customize these codes to fit your current process.
-Codes like the ones shown above are merely examples of what your call disposition function could look like.
+Codes like these are merely examples of what your call disposition function could look like.
 To get the best results, you should work with your agents to choose which codes to utilize.

-Call disposition has a substantial impact on your operations, and it can significantly improve your customer support and ensure constant revenue streams.
-Here’s why call disposition is essential for your business?
+Call disposition has a substantial impact on your operations.
+Furthermore, it can significantly improve your customer support and ensure constant revenue streams.

 - Number of no responses or wrong leads

 - Calls closed in positive feedback